bhaskarhunt/coding-game/README.md

 # coding game
-# Solution Of Coding Game That i have solved till now
+ Solution Of Coding Game That i have solved till now.
+ Find the solution codes in in the repositery